-- 1.12 Following this introductory section the document is organised into a further five sections: - Section 2 outlines the method used for the Screening process. - Section 3 sets out the relevant comments made by Natural England, the RSBP and Essex Wildlife Trust to the previous LDF consultations. - Section 4 sets out the relevant comments made in the Sustainability Appraisal that considers the Development Management Issues and Options Consultation document. - Section 5 details the results of the HRA screening; - Section 6 outlines the conclusions and how the plan should proceed with reference to the Habitats Regulations.
+- 1.12 Following this introductory section the document is organised into a further five sections: - Section 2 outlines the method used for the Screening process. - Section 3 summarises the relevant comments made by Natural England, the RSBP and Essex Wildlife Trust to the previous LDF consultations. - Section 4 sets out the relevant comments made in the Sustainability Appraisal of the SCAAP. - Section 5 details the results of the HRA screening: - Section 6 outlines the conclusions and how the SCAPP should proceed with reference to the Habitats Regulations.